newrelic/newrelic-telemetry-sdk-java/README.md

 Dimensional metrics and spans in New Relic!
 No agent required.

-The telemetry SDK tries to be helpful, so your job of sending telemetry data to New Relic can be done in the right way, easily.
+Our [Telemetry SDK](https://docs.newrelic.com/docs/data-ingest-apis/get-data-new-relic/new-relic-sdks/telemetry-sdks-send-custom-telemetry-data-new-relic) tries to be helpful, so your job of sending telemetry data to New Relic can be done in the right way, easily.
 We've covered all of the basics for you so you can focus on writing feature code directly related to your business need or interest.

 Why would you want to use the telemetry SDK?